wp-plugins/wpsso/readme.txt

 		* Youtube Videos and Playlists

 <blockquote>
-<p>WPSSO is a fork (child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NextGEN Facebook Open Graph+</a> (NGFB) plugin &ndash; they have the same author, many of the same great features, but WPSSO strives to be a little <strong>smaller and faster</strong> by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
+<p>WPSSO is a fork (child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NextGEN Facebook Open Graph +</a> (NGFB) plugin &ndash; they have the same author, many of the same great features, but WPSSO strives to be a little <strong>smaller and faster</strong> by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
 WPSSO has 25% less code, is 0.006 secs faster per page load, and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
 </blockquote>

 = Complete Meta Tags =